 Selling your house FSBO is usually good but then you would have to deal with all the disclosures on your own.
 This demands for you be aware of all the disclosure requirements and any mistake can cost you dearly.

 - ✍️ Editor’s Note: Though selling your home yourself on a For Sale By Owner website can save you thousands in commission, we highly recommend you add a Flat Fee MLS listing to your marketing strategy.
-Check out the best Flat Fee MLS companies in Virginia
+Check out the best Best Flat Fee MLS Listing Service Virginia

 Dealing with Virginia real estate disclosures comes with its own set of challenges and can give sellers sleepless nights if not dealt with properly.
 This is where Houzeo can help you.